fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 ![Concurrency Limiter Graph 2](./assets/per-user-concurrency-limiting/concurrency-limiter-graph2.png)

-These panels provide insights into how the policy is performing by monitoring the number of accepted and rejected requests along with the acceptance percentage.
+These panels provide insights into how the policy is performing by monitoring the number of total, accepted and rejected requests along with the acceptance percentage.
 Observing these graphs will help you understand the effectiveness of your concurrency limiting setup and help in making any necessary adjustments or optimizations.